Device names in Linux

 The disk names in Linux are alphabetical. /dev/sda is the first hard drive (the primary master), /dev/sdb is the second etc. The numbers refer to partitions, so /dev/sda1 is the first partition of the first drive.

-hda – stands for an PATA Hard-disk a
+hda – stands for an PATA (Parallel ATA) Hard-disk a

-sda – stands for an SCSI Hard-disk a + SATA + USBsda1 for example would mean the first partition of the scsi drive a
+sda – stands for an SCSI Hard-disk a + SATA + USBsda1 for example, it would mean the first partition of the SCSI drive a.

-hda1 = first partition of ide drive aBoot Loader:
+hda1 = first partition of ide drive a.

 /dev/ is the part of the Unix directory tree that contains all “device” files — Unix traditionally treats just about everything you can access as a file to read from or write to.